 Thomas Firbank – Bath’s Go-Green Removals and Storage Company –

 The Thomas Firbank team takes our role in the community of Bath’s business sector seriously.
-We know that we contribute towards the city’s carbon emissions, which is why we strive to be efficient.
-When we make a job assessment, the type of vehicle and route, we take factor in using less fuel.
+We know that we contribute to the city’s carbon emissions, which is why we strive to be efficient.
+When we undertake a job assessment, we take factor in using ways of using less fuel and that includes the type of vehicle and route choices.
 And wherever possible, we reuse packing materials and recycle with diligence.

-At Thomas Firbank, we also understand how essential our assessment process is to efficiency and reducing carbon output.
+At Thomas Firbank, we also understand how essential our assessment process is to reduce carbon output efficiently.
 Our team leave nothing to chance at every stage.
 And we also give our customers suggestions on the way to assist us.
 Decluttering is an excellent way to reduce your items before your relocation.
 You can then donate or recycle the things you no longer use.

-Thomas Firbank works with hundreds of domestic and business customers who are making positive environmental steps.
+We work with hundreds of domestic and business customers who are making positive environmental changes.
 Every process we undertake as a business promotes efficiency and recycling.
 We’re here to help Bath move further towards a carbon-neutral era.

-If you would like to discuss ways you can improve your carbon footprint, contact us today.
+If you would like to discuss ways you can improve your carbon footprint, click here.
 The Thomas Firbank team are part of the positive push towards an eco-friendlier Bath.